electricitymap/co2signal-docs/source/index.html.md

 }
 ```

-This endpoint retrieves the last known state of a country.
+This endpoint retrieves the states of the last 24h of a country.

 ### HTTP Request